Don’t lose your trademark

 Keep your details up to date

-Make sure your contact details are always kept up to date (you can easily check by searching for your trademarks on the ATMOSS register).
+Make sure your contact details are always kept up to date (you can easily check by searching for your trademarks on the ATMS search).

-attempts to register a trademark which is similar to yours, it’s possible you might be contacted by IP Australia.
-If you don’t reply, you might lose the opportunity to defend your trademark. - If your details aren’t correct you will miss receiving renewal reminders every 10 years.
+• If someone attempts to register a trademark similar to yours, you may be contacted by IP Australia and if you don’t reply you could lose the opportunity to defend your trademark

 Make sure noone else is using your trademark